AdaCore/learn/content/courses/intro-to-ada/chapters/modular_programming.rst

        function Get_Extended_Author return String is
        begin
-          --  "Author" string declared in the body of Book package is not --  visible here.
+          --  "Author" string declared in the body
+          --  of the Book package is not visible
+          --  here.
 Therefore, we cannot write:
           --
           --  return "Book Author: " & Author;